iP

 Calories per cup311kcal/cup

-The ingredient deck is shown as a source fact.
-Role mapping and interpretation only appear when source-backed data is available.
+The ingredient list stays as a source fact.
+Mapping appears only when source-backed data is available.

 Chicken by-product meal, brewers rice, corn, brown rice, wheat gluten, chicken fat, wheat, dried plain beet pulp, natural flavors, corn protein meal, monocalcium phosphate, vegetable oil, sodium aluminosilicate, fish oil, calcium carbonate, salt, potassium chloride, vitamins [DL-alpha tocopherol acetate (source of vitamin E), L-ascorbyl-2-polyphosphate (source of vitamin C), niacin supplement, D-calcium pantothenate, biotin, pyridoxine hydrochloride (vitamin B6), riboflavin supplement, thiamine mononitrate (vitamin B1), vitamin A acetate, vitamin B12 supplement, folic acid, vitamin D3 supplement], fructooligosaccharides, yeast extract, marine microalgae oil, rosemary extract, preserved with mixed tocopherols and citric acid, choline chloride, taurine, marigold extract (Tagetes erecta L.), trace minerals [zinc proteinate, zinc oxide, ferrous sulfate, manganous oxide, manganese proteinate, copper sulfate, sodium selenite, calcium iodate, copper proteinate], glucosamine hydrochloride, Yucca schidigera extract, L-carnitine, carotene, chondroitin sulfate.